-Because of the mystery surrounding winemaking, Columbia Crest decided to pull back the veil and allow consumer to learn more about the process through their Crowdsourced Cabernet program.
+Because of the mystery surrounding winemaking, Columbia Crest decided to pull back the veil and allow consumers to learn more about the process through their Crowdsourced Cabernet program.

 “It just made sense since our customers wanted to know more about the winemaking process,” Munoz-Oca said.
 “The Crowdsourced Cabernet program allows us to reveal what goes on in our vineyards and cellar and engage wine lovers in a new way.”

 But Munoz-Oca took it all in stride.
-While it was risky to allow consumer to make certain choices, he firmly believes that their input was valuable.
+While it was risky to allow consumers to make certain choices, he firmly believes that their input was valuable.

 “We want to educate people about what goes into growing grapes, making wine, and getting it to your glass,” said Munoz-Oca.
 “Because of the crowd’s decision, we were able to get more concentrated flavors from the grapes with more intense aromas.”